antoineillien/amse/README.md

 # TP2

-Each Directory in TP2 contains an exercise
+The TP2 is a collection of exercises, related to transformations applicable on a image.

-## How to use
+## How to use TP1

 ```
 git clone https://github.com/antoineillien/amse.git